Where can I fish near Duck Creek Village, Utah?

 Four fishing destinations are within 35 minutes of Duck Creek Village: Duck Creek Pond, Aspen Mirror Lake, Navajo Lake, and Panguitch Lake.

-Four trout waters within 35 minutes from a village pond to a 1,248-acre mountain lake with trophy catches
+Four trout waters within 35 minutes from a village pond to a 1,248-acre mountain lake known for larger trout

 Duck Creek Village is surrounded by trout water.
-Within 35 minutes you can fish a small village pond, a photogenic alpine lake, a 600-acre mountain lake with boat access, or a 1,248-acre reservoir known for trophy-size trout.
-Whether you are teaching a child to cast for the first time or targeting 6-pound browns from a boat, there is water for every kind of angler.
+Within 35 minutes you can fish a small village pond, a photogenic alpine lake, a 600-acre mountain lake with boat access, or a 1,248-acre reservoir known for larger trout.
+Whether you are teaching a child to cast for the first time or building a full lake day around Panguitch, there is water for every kind of angler.

 All fishing near Duck Creek is in Dixie National Forest or on state-managed waters.
 A valid Utah fishing license is required for all anglers 12 years and older.
 Purchase online at wildlife.utah.gov or at some local retailers.
-Youth under 12 may fish without a license when accompanied by a licensed adult.
+Kids under 12 do not need a license, but limits and current regulations still apply.

 Four destinations sit especially close to the village, covering everything from a quick evening cast to a half-day lake trip.